 - Sea salt and cracked black pepper

-- 5 tbsps olive oil
+- 5 tablespoons olive oil

 - 1 basil stem (for the garnish)

 - Place your tomatoes in a strainer and rinse under cold running water, pat dry to remove excess water then cut them in half using a serrated or tomato knife.
-Refer to the post and video for a quick way to cut your cherry tomatoes.
-Transfer to a mixing bowl.

 - Place all the vinaigrette ingredients in a small food processor or blender and blitz until well combined.